An introduction to Meeting the Needs of Children with English as an Additional Language - Webinar

 - Oso Pardo, Oso Pardo, ¿qué Ves Ahí? by Bill Martin Jr and Eric Carle

 This webinar is delivered via Zoom.
-Once you have secured your place, you will receive a confirmation email detailing how to join the session.
-If you have any issues, please email email@example.com
+Once a place has been secured, the participant will receive a pre-registration email three days before the training date with details on how to join the session.
+Please ensure that you register in advance of the event start time.
+If you have any issues, please email [email protected].